tangrammer/flowgic/README.md

 # Introduction

-**`flowgic` is a tiny formal grammar to describe the internal logic flow of controller-fns.**
+**`flowgic` is a clojure DSL to describe and [visualise](https://cloud.githubusercontent.com/assets/731829/10277888/8a5bf848-6b59-11e5-96de-1b67fab4981b.png) the internal logic flow of controller like fns.**

     [ch.deepimpact/flowgic "0.1.0"]

 ###Controller-fns
-Controller-fns are those that play a *Controller Role*, managing different services, inputs, outputs, steps, rules and decisions.
-In other words they have to manage a lot of knowledge thus they're really complex
+Controller-fns are those that play a *Controller Role*, managing different services, inputs, outputs, steps, decisions and rules.

-On the contrary, `flowgic` tries to bring the clarity of **[flow diagramms](https://cloud.githubusercontent.com/assets/731829/10277888/8a5bf848-6b59-11e5-96de-1b67fab4981b.png)** to these 'controller-fns'.

-Summarising, `flowgic` is a coding style proposal (like a *DSL*) to better express the logical flow of these controller-fns.
+With so many conditions and vars our understanding of the behaviour of the fn decreases exponentially.

 ###Goals